pradel/create-react-app-esbuild/packages/craco-esbuild/README.md

           loader: 'jsx', // Set the value to 'tsx' if you use typescript
           target: 'es2015',
         },
         skipEsbuildJest: false, // Optional.
-Set to true if you want to use babel for jest tests },
+Set to true if you want to use babel for jest tests,
+        esbuildJestOptions: {
+          loaders: {
+            '.ts': 'ts',
+            '.tsx': 'tsx'
+          }
+        }
+      },
     },
   ],